Click on the Register Now button to find a course near you.

 Self-education expenses can be claimed if your study is directly linked to your work.
 The course you undertake must lead to a formal qualification that meets the below criteria:

-You cannot claim self-education expenses that does not have a significant enough connection to your current employment.
+You cannot claim self-education expenses that do not have a significant enough connection to your current employment.

 You can claim the following expenses in relation to your self-education: